munkycool/munkycool/README.md

 # About me

+- Double majoring in cybersecurity engineering and polital science
+    - I'm interested in the intersection of technology and politics.
+Esspecially regarding the queer community, of which I am a part of 🏳️‍🌈🏳️‍⚧️
 - I can do some coding, guess that makes me smart
 - I can boot up Kali and ParrotOS, I guess that I'm a hacker now (ParrotOS>Kali)
   - Just wait till I have a degree in cybersecurity.